Hanna (TV series)

-Hanna is an American action drama streaming television series, based on the 2011 film of the same name, for Amazon Prime Video.
+Hanna is an American action drama television series, based on the 2011 film of the same name, for Amazon Prime Video.
 The series was created and written by David Farr and stars Esme Creed-Miles and Mireille Enos.
 The first episode was made available on Amazon Prime Video as a time-limited preview on February 3, 2019.
 The full eight-episode first season was released on March 29, 2019, and the second season was released on July 3, 2020.
 In July 2020, the series was renewed for a third and final season.
 It premiered on November 24, 2021.

 Premise

 Hanna is a 15-year-old girl living with Erik, the only man she has ever known as her father, in a remote part of a forest in Poland.
 Erik once recruited pregnant women into a CIA program, code name UTRAX, where the children's DNA was enhanced in order to create super-soldiers.
 When Erik falls in love with Johanna, Hanna's mother, he rescues baby Hanna and they flee.
 The CIA then orders their on-site agent, Marissa, to shut down the project and eliminate all the babies.